microchip-pic-avr-examples/avr128da48-tcb-frequency-dutycycle-measurement-studio/README.md

 ## RTC configuration:
  In this example RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 32768 RTC Clock cycles (1 sec delay).
 The periodic interrupt is used as a trigger for the USART to display data on to the terminal window.
 Configure the RTC module by following the steps shown in the Fig 15.
-* Select Drivers: RTC: Init option from the dropdown menu against the Driver field.
+* Select **Drivers: RTC: Init** option from the dropdown menu against the Driver field.
-* Check the PITEN: Enable option to enable the periodic interrupt timer mode.
+* Check the **PITEN: Enable** option to enable the periodic interrupt timer mode.
-* Select the clock 32.768KHz oscillator option from the dropdown menu against the RTC Clock Source Selection field, which uses 32.768 KHz oscillator as a clock source for the RTC peripheral.
+* Select the clock **Internal 32.768KHz oscillator** option from the dropdown menu against the **RTC Clock Source Selection** field, which uses 32.768 KHz oscillator as a clock source for the RTC peripheral.
-* Select the period RTC Clock Cycles 32768 option from the dropdown menu against the PERIOD: Period field, which generates 1 sec delay.
+* Select the period **RTC Clock Cycles 32768** option from the dropdown menu against the **PERIOD: Period** field, which generates 1 sec delay.
-* Check the PI: Periodic Interrupt option to generate periodic interrupt after specified RTC clock cycles.
+* Check the **PI: Periodic Interrupt** option to generate periodic interrupt after specified RTC clock cycles.

 ***Fig 15 : RTC configuration***
 <p align="center">